ihavalyova/DiAtomic/README.md

 DiAtomic is an open-source library written in Python with useful routines for performing various computations of diatomic molecules.
 It can be employed to:

-- compute the energy eigenvalues by solving the Schrodinger equation for:
+- compute the energy eigenvalues by solving the radial Schrodinger equation for:

   (i) single non-interacting electronic state

-  (ii) system of arbitrary number of coupled states
+  (ii) system of arbitrary number of coupled electronic states

 - compute the transition frequencies and line intensities when PECs or term values are available